upsidr/importer/docs/getting-started/examples-markdown.md

 <!-- == export: generate / end == -->

-### Full Example
+## 🎯 Full Example

-The below allows you to experiment Importer offering without cloning this repository.
+The below steps allow you to experiment Importer offerings without cloning this repository.

+You need to have Importer installed.

 ```bash
 {